xlladdins/xll/docs/Excel4MacrosT-Z.md

 **WORKBOOK.OPTIONS**(**sheet\_name**, bound\_logical, new\_name)

-Sheet\_name    is the name of a sheet.
+Sheet\_name&nbsp;&nbsp;&nbsp;&nbsp;is the name of a sheet.

-Bound\_logical    is for compatibility with Microsoft Excel version 4.0.
+Bound\_logical&nbsp;&nbsp;&nbsp;&nbsp;is for compatibility with Microsoft Excel version 4.0.
 In Microsoft Excel version 5.0 and later versions, this should be TRUE or omitted because FALSE returns an error.

-New\_name    is the sheet name to assign to sheet\_name.
+New\_name&nbsp;&nbsp;&nbsp;&nbsp;is the sheet name to assign to sheet\_name.
 If new\_name is omitted, then the sheet name is not changed.

 **Related Functions**

-GET.WORKBOOK   Returns information about a workbook sheet
+GET.WORKBOOK&nbsp;&nbsp;&nbsp;Returns information about a workbook sheet

-WORKBOOK.NAME   Changes the name of a sheet in a workbook
+WORKBOOK.NAME&nbsp;&nbsp;&nbsp;Changes the name of a sheet in a workbook

-WORKBOOK.SELECT   Selects the specified sheets in a workbook
+WORKBOOK.SELECT&nbsp;&nbsp;&nbsp;Selects the specified sheets in a workbook

 Return to [top](#T)